DB Cargo: Management board

 The Board of Management of DB Cargo AG is composed of at least two people, one of whom is responsible for staff-related and social matters in connection with employees.
-Otherwise, the Supervisory Board determines the number and identities of the members of the Board of Management The current Members of the DB Cargo AG Board of Management are Sigrid Evelyn Nikutta (Chairwoman), Ursula Biernert (Human Resources), Thorsten Dieter (Service), Ralf Günter Kloß (Production), Martina Niemann (Finance/Controlling) and Pierre Timmermans (Sales).
+Otherwise, the Supervisory Board determines the number and identities of the members of the Board of Management.
+The current members of the DB Cargo AG Board of Management are Bernard Osburg (Chairman), Ralf Günter Kloss, Martina Niemann, Oliver Tietze, Pierre Timmermans and Tanja Fuchs.
 The percentage of women on the board exceeds the average value of other German companies.

 Supervisory board

 The supervisory board of DB Cargo AG has 20 members.
 It is composed of shareholder and employee representatives in equal measure, who are elected according to the regulations of the German Stock Corporation Act and German Codetermination Act.
 The supervisory board currently has six female and 14 male members.
-Its chairman is Richard Lutz (manager), who has been the CEO of Deutsche Bahn since 2017.
-The vice-chairman is Martin Burkert, a member of the board of the German Railway and Transport Union (EVG).
-Claus Weselsky, chairman of the German Train Drivers' Union (GDL), is another member of the supervisory board, which therefore contains representatives from the two leading trade unions for the rail industry in Germany.
+Its chairman is Werner Gatzer; the deputy chairman is Martin Burkert, a member of the board of the German Railway and Transport Union (EVG).